Put Into Practice: Risk Management Tips for Your Law Firm

 About the Program

-The presenters in this fast-paced CLE will provide 60 technology tips to power up your practice, ratchet down your risk, and crank up your client communication tools.
+Technology always seems to move fast and this last year has overdelivered on that score.
+Artificial Intelligence has begun its march into all the familiar technologies that lawyers rely on making this feel like a Brave New World indeed.
+The presenters in this fast-paced CLE will provide tips to help you understand and harness the technology advances available to lawyers in large firms and small, and along the way help you power up your practice, ratchet down your risk, and crank up your client communication tools.
 The session will help you keep abreast of the benefits and risks of the dizzying array of technology solutions available for your firm and make sure you are meeting your duty of technology competence under RPC 1.1.

 Meditation and Mindfulness for Lawyers: Science or Self-Help Snake Oil

 Wellness experts and self-help gurus are making extraordinary claims about the potential benefits of meditation and mindfulness.
 This presentation will define the practices of meditation and mindfulness and explore the differences between the two and take an honest look at the potential benefits.
 We will examine the neuroscience behind these practices, delving into concepts like neuroplasticity, negativity bias, amygdala hijack, and the parasympathetic nervous system.
 We will then explore specific mindfulness practices that have the potential to improve your overall well-being and your effectiveness as a lawyer.
 Mindfulness and meditation are only two wellness practices among many that can be used by lawyers to improve mental and physical health and performance.
 We will look briefly at how mindfulness can be combined with other wellness practices to optimize resilience and flourishing.